SavvasEft/Cyclistic/README.md

 Cyclistic is a fictional company.
 The data used are from a real bike sharing company (found here: https://divvy-tripdata.s3.amazonaws.com/index.html) and have been made available by Motivate International Inc. under the license found here: https://www.divvybikes.com/data-license-agreement.
-Data-privacy issues prohibit us from using riders’ personally identifiable information (like any information related to credit card numbers).
+Data-privacy issues prohibit usage of riders’ personally identifiable information (like any information related to credit card numbers).
 We used data for rides between September 2020 and August 2021.

-Analysis and findings were done in a jupyter notebook.
+Data Cleaning, Processing, Feature engineering and Analysis of the clean data was done in a jupyter notebook.

 ## Scenario details: